ABA Required Disclosures

 Bar Passage Data

-For the most recently administered bar exam (July 2013), the College of Law's pass rate for first time test takers was 87%.
-The state average for the July 2012 exam was 86%.
+For the most recently administered bar exam (February 2014), the College of Law's pass rate for first time test takers was 100%.

 For information about academic policies and requirements, click here to access a PDF version of our Student Handbook.